GibzB/CloudChallenge/README.md

 - Provisioned a completed Kubernetes cluster using Kubernetes Engine.
 - Deployed and managed Docker containers using kubectl.
 - Broke an application into microservices using Kubernetes' Deployments and Services

+## Using gsutil to Perform Operations on Buckets and Objects
+`gsutil` is a Python application that lets you access Cloud Storage from the command line.
+The gsutil tool has commands such as `mb` and `cp` to perform operations.
+Each command has a set of options that are used to customize settings further.

+#### Lessons Learnt
+- Create a bucket
+- Copy files from a local folder to a bucket
+- Synchronize the contents of the local folder with the contents of the bucket
+- Change access control permissions on objects
+- Delete a bucket.